juniorsundarCasual/TGT/vault/volume-4.chapter-294.md

 "I don't understand."

 "She is only a creation of your mind - your will.
-Why is it that the remnant core of a deceased Tesseract Transformation realm mage persists forever, while that of anyone from realms below ceases to exist after a period of time?"
+Why is it that the remnant core of a deceased Tesseract Transformation realm mage persists forever, while that of anyone from realms below ceases to exist after some time?"
 Mister Larks questioned.

 "Without a soul, the will cannot become 'real'.
 And that which is not real, has no place in reality," Mister Larks answered.
 "This is how you will win against her."